Case Study

 Background

-With this explosion of popularity, platforms emerged for people to share their knowledge and ideas.
+With this explosion of popularity, platforms have emerged for people to share their knowledge and ideas.
+Thingiverse is one of these websites.

 This is a conceptual case study that is unaffiliated with Thingiverse or Ultimaker.